-The humble oat packs in more nutrients than other more widely eaten cereals.
+Gram for gram the humble oat packs in more nutrients than the other more widely eaten cereals.
 Compared to wheat, rye and rice, oats’ nutrition stats are

 - higher in protein

-- higher in fat – especially monounsaturated fats
+- higher in healthy fats – especially monounsaturated fats

 - a better source of iron (and most other minerals)

 - a superior source of most B vitamins

 - higher in vitamin E